ArrowElectronics/aws-iot-dragonconnect-c/README.md

 for embedded platforms uses MQTT to transfer the event to an Amazon data center where it is stored in a DynamoDB table.

-The LED is managed through the General Purpose IO (GPIO) of the DragonBoard and uses AWS IoT Device Shadows.
+The LED is managed through the General Purpose IO (GPIO) of the DragonBoard&trade; and uses AWS IoT Device Shadows.

 The functionality of DragonConnect and how the application is configured is detailed.
 The documentation includes information on how to execute the client